‘The Hills’ Whitney Port Breaks Down Over Mom Bullies Who Look Down On Her For MTV Reality Show

 Whitney Port’s new life has nothing to do with Les Deux or Ketchup, the Hollywood hotspots frequented by the young cast of MTV’s The Hills more than a decade ago.
 Instead, the reality TV veteran is dealing with real-life drama as part of the mommy set.

 In a tearful new video posted to YouTube, Port, now 34, revealed that her days on the MTV reality show are coming back to haunt her as she tries to make friends with other young moms in Los Angeles.
-The star, who shares a one-year-old son with husband Tim Rosenman, told fans that she feels rejected by “passive-aggressive” mommies who feel she is not good enough to hang out with them, and she points to her time on The Hills as to why they may have shut her out.
+The star, who shares a 1-year-old son with husband Tim Rosenman, told fans that she feels rejected by “passive-aggressive” mommies who feel she is not good enough to hang out with them, and she points to her time on The Hills as to why they may have shut her out.

 “A lot of these LA girls don’t think it’s cool.
 I don’t know whether they’re embarrassed by me or think that I’m trashy or cheesy, but this is the vibe I’m getting.”

-The MTV star detailed encounters where she can “physically feel” other women “inching away” from her and she said it has damaged her self-esteem.
+The MTV star detailed encounters where she can “physically feel” other women “inching away” from her, and she said it has damaged her self-esteem.

 “It’s especially hard when you’re a new mother and you really want to put yourself out there and you really want to make life-long relationships,” The Hills star said.